snowmeltarcade/projectbirdracing/documentation/technical_architecture/world_generation.md

 The main phases of this algorithm are:

 1. Generate biome distribution
+2. Generate height points
-2. Generate rivers going from highest point to sea level
+3. Generate rivers going from highest point to sea level
-3. Generate foliage
+4. Generate foliage

 #### Generate Biome Distribution